atsign-company/at_dockerfiles/README.md

 Our own version of [dart](https://hub.docker.com/_/dart) that can run on multiple architectures (x86_64, armv7, arm64).

+Also adds git so that `dart pub get` works.

 Takes a build time ARG - DART_VERSION (defaults to 2.13.0)

 Manual build: